 1. Begin by cutting out several pieces from your newspaper to make your polar bear.
 Start with a large circle for the polar bear head.
 Another half circle for the the polar body body.
-Two ears and circle/oval shape for the polar bear muzzle.
+You will also need two ears and a circle or oval shape for the polar bear muzzle.

-2. From your black cardstock cut out two half circles for the ears and a nose.
+2. cut out two half circles for the ears and a nose from black cardstock paper.

 4. Glue the polar body at the bottom of your page, on top of the snow.
 Then glue the black nose inside the muzzle and the black inside ear pieces onto the ears.
 Glue the muzzle on the polar bear face and the ears at the top of the polar bear face.

 5. Glue the the polar bear face on top of the polar bear body.
 Now glue on the googly eyes.

 6. Draw a mouth on your polar bear with your black marker.